The bar must not be lowered for medical cannabis

 Legalising the medical use of cannabis in November 2018 neutralised the media headlines but, since then, disquiet has grown about the lack of access to these treatments.
 The latest data show that only three NHS prescriptions were dispensed in January and February 2019.

 The problem is that only specialist doctors can prescribe medical cannabis, and they have to do this as a ‘special’ medicine.
-Only one medical cannabis product is licensed in the UK and guidance from the National Institute for Health and Care Excellence on the use of medical cannabis will only be out in draft form later this month.
+Only one medical cannabis product is licensed in the UK and guidance from the National Institute for Health and Care Excellence on the use of medical cannabis will only be out in draft form later in July 2019.
 Right now, most of these specialists are not taking the risk of prescribing something they are not confident about, perhaps with good reason.

 Exceptionalism for cannabis was a theme of the conference, but it represents a slippery slope for other illicit substances